Tam-ala/python-challenge-hw/README.md

 ## Results

-The election results can be seen here: [ElectionResults](PyPoll/ElectionResults.txt)
+The election results can be seen here: [Election Results](PyPoll/ElectionResults.txt)

 The code to complete this task can be seen here: [PyPoll Code](PyPoll/PyPoll_Complete.py)